 11. Be prepared to cut costs

 During a recession, startups must be very careful with their spending.
-Unfortunately, this means that you may need to cut your budget to stay afloat.
+Unfortunately, this means that you may need to cut your budget to maintain more favourable balance sheets.

-Be prepared to make cuts to your marketing budget and any other areas of your budget that are not essential to the operation of your business.
+Be prepared to make cuts to any areas of your budget that are not essential to the operation of your business (for example, you might limit your marketing spending).
 You may also need to reduce employee salaries or let go of staff members to reduce costs.

 Fundraising during a recession can be difficult, but there are things startups can do to increase their chances of success.
 First, focus on ideas that can be quickly brought to market and generate revenue.
 Second, consider alternative funding sources, such as government grants or loans.
 Third, be realistic about the amount of money you seek from investors.
 Fourth, showcase other forms of support and investment you've secured.
 Finally, be prepared to cut costs if necessary.
 By following these tips, startups can increase their chances of successfully fundraising during a recession.

 If you need any help with fundraising, check out our startup fundraising consulting services that helped several startup founders to build their businesses.